qtmo0/3D-Printer-Card/README.md

 ### Optional

 - Tasmota-flashed smart plug for power control and consumption tracking
-- BLE thermometer for enclosure temperature
+- Thermometer for enclosure temperature

 ## Installation